Ayla's questions echoed between them, but neither man let it show.

 The lights, the dancing, the people, the bars full of alcohol.

-For a second, he almost thought this was heavy.
-He had to pinch himself.
+For a second, he almost thought that he was in heaven.

 The allure was almost hypnotic.

-His body wanted to join, and his mind wanted to escape and join in with the fun.
+His body wanted to join, and his mind wanted to escape his troubles.

 Why was he so dead set on anything other than letting go and enjoying himself?